Home Canning - How to Avoid Botulism

 Never eat, or even taste any home-canned food that:

-- Has a bulging container lid or is leaching;
+- has a bulging container lid or is leaching; or

 Place any questionable containers and food in a waterproof container and throw it in the garbage.
 Do not feed the questionable food to your pets or any other animals.
 After throwing it away, wash your hands well with warm soapy water.
 Also wash any utensils or surfaces the food, container, or your hands may have touched.

 All work surfaces and your hands should be kept clean during all stages of the canning process.
+Use only good quality produce (fruits, vegetables) that do not have any cuts, bruises, or molds.
 The food being preserved must be rinsed clean.
 It is very important to sterilize the jars and seals before use.
 To sterilize jars, boil them for 10 minutes.
-If you live at higher elevations (over 1,000 feet), allow 1 extra minute of boiling for each extra 1,000 feet of elevation.
-To sterilize tops, follow the manufacturer's instructions.
-Wash your hands often with warm soapy water.
+To sterilize tops, follow the manufacturer’s instructions.
+Wash your hands before you begin canning and often with warm soapy water.

 Home canning is perfectly safe but needs to be done correctly.
 It is a good idea to read about home canning before you try it.
 Books are available on the subject, either at the library or in the stores.
 Pressure canners almost always come with instructions.
-If you have an older pressure canner and cannot find the instructions, contact the manufacturer for a copy.
+If you have an older pressure canner and cannot find operating instructions, contact the manufacturer for a copy.
+Use new recipes when canning, as older recipes may not be tested for safety.